 The Document Verifier of receiving States or Organisations authorizes Extended Inspection Systems by creation of Inspection System Certificates for access to sensitive biometric reference data of the logical travel document.
-The Extended Inspection System authenticates themselves to the travel document's chip for access to the sensitive biometric reference data with its private Terminal Authentication Key and its Inspection System Certificate.
+The Extended Inspection System authenticates themselves to the travel

-Justification: This security objective for the operational environment is needed additionally to those from [ST-SAC] in order to handle the Threat T.Read_Sensitive_Data, the Organisational Security Policy P.Sensitive_Data and the Assumption A.Auth_PKI as it specifies the pre-requisite for the Terminal Authentication Protocol v.1 as it concerns the responsibilities of the Document Verifier instance and the Inspection Systems.
+Justification: This security objective for the operational environment is needed additionally to those from [PP-MRTD-SAC] in order to handle the Threat T.Read_Sensitive_Data, the Organisational Security Policy P.Sensitive_Data and the Assumption A.Auth_PKI as it specifies the pre-requisite for the Terminal Authentication Protocol v.1 as it concerns the responsibilities of the Document Verifier instance and the Inspection Systems.

-4.3 SECURITY OBJECTIVE RATIONALE
+5.3 SECURITY OBJECTIVE RATIONALE

-4.3.1 Rationale between objectives and threats, assumptions, OSP
+5.3.1 Rationale between objectives and threats, assumptions, OSP